Journal and Photo Reel, May 12-15

 This photo reel and commentary were contributed by Henry Koenig Stone, as part of our effort to bring back and share the stories of Mosaic of Peace 2018.
 The full blog is co-hosted by Unbound and by the Presbyterian Peacemaking Program.

-Tags: 1948 war, according to james, ancient, arbel, best breakfast of the whole, breakfast of the whole, breakfast of the whole trip, cactus fences, cana guest, cana guest house, cliff, cliff of arbel, guest house, james, lavi kibbutz, mosaic of peace, mosaic of peace trip, photo reel, sea of galilee, welcome and the food
+Tags: 1948 war, according to james, ancient, arbel, best breakfast of the whole, breakfast of the whole, breakfast of the whole trip, cana guest, cana guest house, cliff, cliff of arbel, guest house, james, lavi kibbutz, mosaic of peace, mosaic of peace trip, photo reel, sea of galilee, state of israel, welcome and the food